 Technology plays an ever-growing role in our economy, society and political discourse.
 Rapid innovations in data gathering and analysis, machine learning and digital technology are transforming our social interactions, economic markets, civic institutions – almost every part of our lives.
 The laws and policy frameworks related to technology are therefore increasingly relevant, and not just to lawyers.
 Journalists, product developers, entrepreneurs, policy advisors, civil society advocates and others seek specialized, current, sophisticated knowledge of how the law and technology relate to each other.

 Georgetown Law developed two new academic programs, a Master of Laws (LL.M) in Technology Law & Policy and a first-of-its kind, Master of Law and Technology (M.L.T.) for non-lawyers to meet these demands.
-The first cohorts will begin classes in Fall 2020.

 The Tech Law & Policy Scholars program welcomes a select group of incoming 1L’s to concentrate in tech law and policy.
 Recent cohorts have included students with advanced degrees in engineering and computer science; students with start-up and executive branch experience; and others focused on the intersection of technology and social justice.